 The prayer is a plea to God to support and help the devotee with whatever he or she is about to undertake or has done.
 The basic purpose of this prayer is an appeal to God for his protection and care, as well as being a plea for the welfare and prosperity of all mankind,

 God knows what you want better than any else, but you should have patience and faith in him.

 So we should pray the God to teach me to recognize the sacredness of my life.
-Teach me to honor the sacredness of others.
+Teach me to honour the sacredness of others.
 Remove from me the selfishness that prevents me from experiencing the majesty of each soul.
-Help me to recover from the humiliation that I have suffered and which have diminished my self respect.
+Help me to recover from the humiliation that I have suffered and which have diminished my self-respect.
 Restore in me the conscious understanding that Your Holy Spirit lives in me and that all my actions and thoughts should reflect the holiness of Your indwelling Presence.
 Sanctify my life, God, that I might be a blessing to all whom I meet.
 Let this world be a brighter place because You reached out to others through my simple acts of kindness.
-Help me to believe in my own goodness that I may resist temptation and celebrate Your gift of life which we have got by your blessings.
+Help me to believe in my own good that I may resist temptation and celebrate Your gift of life which we have got your blessings.

 “Prayer is not asking.
 It is a longing of the soul.
-It is daily admission of one’s weakness.
+It is the daily admission of one’s weakness.
 It is better in prayer to have a heart without words than words without a heart.”-